Askeran17/footbrazil/README.md

 - On this page I have displayed on the left side the statistics of the performances of the Brazilian national team at the World Championships, and on the left side the history of performances at the World Championships
 ![History Page](/static/images/readme-img/history-page.png)

-- And below the statistics is progressbar that shows the total progress from performances at the world championships
+- And below the statistics is progressbar that shows the total progress from performances at the world cups.
 ![Progress Bar](/static/images/readme-img/progress-bar.png)

 __About page__